top of page

 Young, Brad H. The Parables: Jewish Tradition and Christian Interpretation.
 Grand Rapids: Baker Academic, 2012.

 ⸻.
-Paul the Jewish Theologian: A Pharisee among Christians, Jews, and Gentiles.
+Paul the Jewish Theologian: A Pharisee Among Christians, Jews, and Gentiles.
 Grand Rapids: Baker Academic, 2012.

 bottom of page